A Visual Guide to Spotting the Fakes

 Take note of that resistance in kΩ (kilo-Ohms).
 At comfortable room temperatures it might typically be between 7 to 20kΩ.

 Now slightly warm the battery by placing it under the armpit or between the two palms of the hands, for several minutes.
 Finally, measure the resistance again.
 There should have been a significant drop in resistance, of at least several kΩ.
-This temperature dependent variation in resistance indicates a functional thermistor.
-If there is no functional thermistor, then the thermistor will have been replaced by a 10kΩ resistor, because the BC-W126S battery charger won’t initiate charging unless it sees an acceptable resistance at the [T] contact.
-In this (non-genuine) case, the resistance will remain 10kΩ, regardless of the battery’s temperature.
+This temperature dependent variation in resistance indicates a functioning thermistor.
+If there is no functional thermistor, then the thermistor circuit will have been replaced by a fixed-value 10kΩ resistor, connected between the [T] contact and ground, on the battery’s internal power board.
+The non-genuine battery manufacturer has to do this, because the BC-W126S battery charger won’t initiate charging unless it sees an acceptable resistance at the [T] contact.
+In this (non-genuine) case, the resistance will remain at 10kΩ, continuously indicating to the charger that the battery is at a “safe” 25° Celsius (77° Fahrenheit), regardless of the battery’s true temperature.

 [ 10 ] TYPE “S” INDICATION